Jayke770/masterpay/docs.md

-# MasterPay: Unified Crypto Payment Rail for EVM and Solana
+# xPay: Unified Crypto Payment Rail for EVM and Solana

 ## Abstract

 The proliferation of blockchain technologies and cryptocurrencies has led to a growing demand for seamless, secure, and scalable payment solutions.
-Existing integrations with third-party providers are often fragmented, time-consuming, and limited in scope.
-MasterPay proposes a unified, in-house payment rail powered by the x402 protocol, supporting major EVM blockchains and Solana, and focusing on ERC20 and SPL token payments.
-This thesis details the motivation, design, implementation, limitations, and future directions of MasterPay.
+Existing integrations with third-party providers are often fragmented, time-consuming, and limited in scope. xPay proposes a unified, in-house payment rail powered by the x402 protocol, supporting major EVM blockchains and Solana, and focusing on ERC20 and SPL token payments.
+This thesis details the motivation, design, implementation, limitations, and future directions of xPay.

 ---